webbryan92/GVSHelper-React/README.md

 1. Clone the project and run npm install.

+2. Download firebase.js from https://drive.google.com/open?id=1d2UOHnODNUp5cJhdbxpys4NW_o1fMY8X and place it in the src/firebase folder(this holds the firebase config information that would get scraped from github by bots)

-2. Use npm start to run the project.
+3. Use npm start to run the project.